-FREEDOM OF SPEECH AND EXPRESSION
+FREEDOM OF EXPRESSION

 The College supports every individual's right to freedom of expression consistent with the forum (area of campus) in which the expression is made.
 The College also recognizes the importance of fostering a culture of tolerance and civility that is a cornerstone for the accomplishment of its educational goals.
-Within the
+Within the classroom, visual and/or oral demonstrations, depictions, or conduct that may be offensive to an individual will not be restricted when there is a legitimate pedagogical context, such as material having an appropriate connection to course subject matter.
+Similarly, campus discourse on topics of political, artistic, or social issues that are conducted consistent with the nature of the forum and reasonable institutional limitations that are clear and unambiguous will be supported.

-Expression that is severe, persistent, and objectively offensive, or directed toward an individual based upon that individual's protected status (e.g., sex/gender, race, ethnicity, national origin, disability or age), is not a protected form of speech or expression and can form the basis of a violation of Otis College policies, especially when coupled with prohibited behaviors.
+Expression that is severe, persistent, and objectively offensive, or directed toward an individual based upon that individual's protected status (e.g., sex/gender, race, ethnicity, national origin, disability or age), is not a protected form of speech or expression and can form the basis of a violation of Otis College policies.
 Other limitations on free speech include endangering someone or threatening them, inciting violence, using "fighting words" directed at an individual or group that directly provoke violence, defamation, obscenity, and expression that has a discriminatory effect such that it limits or denies someone's educational or employment access, benefits, and/or opportunities.